Hypomagnesemia is a condition in which the amount of magnesium in the blood is lower than normal.

 The outcome depends on the condition that is causing the problem.

 Hypomagnesemia can be a life-threatening emergency.
-Call your health care provider if you have symptoms of this condition.
+Call your health care provider right away if you have symptoms of this condition.

 Treating the condition that is causing hypomagnesemia can help.
-If you play any demanding sports, drink fluids that contain electrolytes (sports drinks).
-Drinking only water while you take part in high-energy athletic events can lead to acute hypomagnesemia.
+If you play sports, drink fluids such as sports drinks, which contain electrolytes.
+Drinking only water while you are active can lead to hypomagnesemia.

-Last reviewed 5/29/2011 by David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Last reviewed 4/14/2013 by David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
+Also reviewed by A.D.A.M.
+Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.